goviinddd/automated-pdf-merger/README.md

 python cli.py

 Note: On the first run, it will automatically create the input folders (Purchase_order, etc).

 Place your PDF files into the newly created input folders.

 The system will process them and output files to Merged_PDFs.

+4. Project Structure & File Descriptions

+cli.py: The main entry point for the application.
+Run this script to start the processing loop.

+po_detector.pt: The custom-trained YOLOv8 model used to visually detect PO Numbers and Tables in the PDFs.

+requirements.txt: A list of all Python libraries required to run the project.

+src/: The source code folder containing:

+core/: The main pipeline logic and database management.

+extractors/: Scripts for OCR (RapidOCR), AI (YOLO/Gemini), and text processing.

+logic/: Business logic for linking items and reconciling POs against deliveries.

+.env: (Create this yourself) Stores your secret API keys configuration.